 A guided tour of the features and capabilities of O*NET OnLine, demonstrating the breadth and depth of the information available.
 It demonstrates how users can navigate through O*NET OnLine and provides real world examples of occupational and skills searches, or specific details of one or more occupations.

 Need help writing job descriptions?
 The Job Description Writer

 Employment professionals from around the country use O*NET information to help job seekers and others needing career guidance.
-Listen to their stories below on a variety of topics.
-Click any topic to play, download, or learn more about each podcast.
+Between 2008 and 2011, a collection of these stories were produced as podcasts.